Arezookhalili/Arezookhalili.github.io/_posts/2023-04-20-customer-segmentation.md

 The Senior Management team from a supermarket chain wanted to know how customers were shopping, and how lifestyle choices might affect the food areas customers were shopping into, or more interestingly, not shopping into.

-They had asked me to use data, and Machine Learning to help segment up their customers based on their engagement with each of the major food categories - aiding business understanding of the customer base, and enhancing the relevancy of targeted messaging & customer communications.
+I was asked to use data, and Machine Learning to help segment up their customers based on their engagement with each of the major food categories - aiding business understanding of the customer base, and enhancing the relevancy of targeted messaging & customer communications.

 <br>
 ### Actions <a name="overview-actions"></a>

 I first needed to compile the necessary data from several tables in the database, namely the *transactions* table, and the *product_areas* table.
 I joined together the relevant information using Pandas, and then aggregated the transactional data across product areas, from the most recent six months to a customer level.
 The final data for clustering was, for each customer, the percentage of sales allocated to each product area.

 As a starting point, I tested & applied k-means clustering for this task.
 I needed to apply some data pre-processing and, most importantly feature scaling to ensure all variables existed on the same scale - a very important consideration for distance-based algorithms such as k-means.

 As k-means is an *unsupervised learning* approach, in other words, there are no labels - I used a process known as *Within Cluster Sum of Squares (WCSS)* to understand what a "good" number of clusters or segments was.